rollthecloudinc/hedge/README.md

 Store Media and other files under 100MB in Github easily.

+### Octostore: Large Object API

+Store Media and other files over 100MB in Github easily.

 # Support

 Roll the Cloud INC. is a registered 501(c)3 nonprofit US charity with the mission to exhile carbon from the web.